CAIP-27: Wallet Invoke Method JSON-RPC Method

 }

-The JSON-RPC method is labeled as provider_request and expects three required parameters:
+The JSON-RPC method is labeled as wallet_invokeMethod and expects three parameters, two of them required:

-• request - an object containing the fields:
+• request (required) - an object containing the fields:

-• params - JSON-RPC parameters to request (may be empty but must be set)
+• params (required) - JSON-RPC parameters to invoke (may be empty but must be set)

 Validation

-2. The respondent SHOULD check that request.method is authorized in the session object for that specific scope.
+2. The respondent SHOULD check that request.method is authorized for the specified scope, and SHOULD invalidate a request for a scope not previously authorized.

-3. The respondent MAY check that the params are valid for that method, if its syntax is known to it.
+3. The respondent MAY check that the request.params are valid for request.method, if its syntax is known to it.

 4. The respondent MAY apply other logic or validation.